busy-beaver-dev/busy-beaver/busy_beaver/apps/README.md

 This feature shares tweets made by a given Twitter account in a Slack workspace after a configurable length of time has passed.

+### Slack Integration

+Contains actual business logic for handling Slack Slash Commands and Slack Event Callbacks.

+Users can use the following commands:

+- `/busybeaver connect` to create a new account,
+- `/busybeaver reconnect` to link Slack ID to different GitHub account
+- `/busybeaver disconnect` to delete user account.

 ### Upcoming Events

+TODO -- merge this app with the Slack Integration

 - Users can query the database using the
 [Slack slash commands](https://api.slack.com/slash-commands)